rkitover/windows-dev-guide/README.md

 Be aware that if your Documents are in OneDrive, OneDrive will ignore and not sync symlinks.

-This `$profile` also works for PowerShell for Linux.
+This `$profile` also works for PowerShell for Linux and macOS.

 If you want to keep this file separate from your other profile code, you can dot source it in yours, or add yours to